-The Inequality and Wealth Concentration Scholars
+in Inequality and Wealth Concentration

-The Malcolm Hewitt Wiener Scholars in Poverty & Justice
+The Malcolm Hewitt Wiener PhD Scholars

 (i) A dissertation-stage stipend of $32,000, reserved for use at the dissertation stage (generally G-4 year) so that Scholars may focus exclusively on dissertation research and writing.
 This award is for an academic year, disbursed over ten months.